andsild/blog/README.md

 # blog
 Small texts, notes from articles, talks, topics.

+available on qwde.no